fbennett/quizzer/README.md

 # Quizzer

-A simple, lightweight quiz engine implemented in JavaScript, with a node.js backend.
+A simple, lightweight, low-security quiz engine implemented in JavaScript, with a node.js backend.

 --------------------